 As we headed back to our B&B, we noticed that the buildings located on the pier all look like cruise ships.
 It was designed that way and many apartments are on the upper floors while the first floor remains retail.
 We passed many little restaurants on the ground level, all with outdoor seating overlooking the bay.
 The hosts were very friendly and all had a smile and a pleasant greeting as we walked past.

-We arrived at our B&B door, which is in one of the cruise ship looking buildings.
-We were able to get right in with our magnetic key, walked into the elevator and scanned our key again.
+We arrived at our B&B door, which is in one of the cruise ship-looking buildings.
+We were able to get right in with our magnetic key, walked into the elevator, and scanned our key again.
 We pushed our floor number (6) and nothing happened.
-As with all jet lagged people we did it again 3 or 4 more times.
+As with all jet-lagged people we did it again 3 or 4 more times.
 And yes, we had the same result.
-Next thing we know, the elevator opens and a couple walks in.
+The next thing we know, the elevator opens and a couple walks in.
 They scanned their key and yes, it worked.
 But they were on floor 3 which did not help us and they did not have a clue why ours did not work.
 Now we are stuck on floor 3.
-Try scanning key again, and yes, still not working.
+Try scanning the key again, and yes, still not working.
 Then another guy comes in and tells us we are in lobby 1.
 We need to be in lobby 2.
 Really?
 Yes, there are two lobbies that look EXACTLY the same.
 Geez.
 Jet lag-blaming it on that.

 Our delightful hosts Cheryl and Pat had prepared a few appetizers and some good New Zealand wine and chatted with us about where we were from and what we are doing.
 Strangely, despite the jet lag, we were able to keep up a decent conversation.
 We really enjoyed the city lights from the balcony as we sipped our wine.
 Slowly, we fade even more into jet lag.
 After our conversation, they gave us a suggestion of a pizza joint downstairs where we could get a decent pizza to go.
 We decided to do that and ate outside on the deck, overlooking the city and wharf.

 Oh…one more thing.
-The one thing they do NOT have in NZ are squirrels.
+The one thing they do NOT have in NZ is squirrels.
 Really.
 But I did manage to find some.